 Recirculating Aquaculture Systems

 The past decade has seen rapidly growing investment overseas in developing RAS systems (self-contained land-based fish farming) and land-based hybrid systems that pump salt water to and from the nearby ocean.
 Even hybrid systems are a significant improvement in that at least the fish spend all their lives onshore, not polluting shallow waterways and rivers.
-All salmon produced in Tasmania spend part of their lives at sea, even if they started in an RAS hatchery.

 • Saudi Arabia, where the Saudi kingdom plans a $750 million RAS facility to produce 600,000